 My dining partners fared much better with their tradition choices.

 The combination of white and dark meat was juicy and flavorful, the mashed sweet potatoes were creamy and delicious with a savory gravy, the dressing was formed into a patty and fried on both sides to crispy goodness, and the cranberry compote had just the right amount of sweet and tart to compliment the rest of the Thanksgiving delights.
-Of course, there was the ubiquitous green beans.
+Of course, there were the ubiquitous green beans.

 When I was served my entrée I realized I too should have joined my compadres in ordering the Thanksgiving staples.